- How to Tell if Nikes are Fake: Product and Packaging

 All Nike shoes are packaged in a box that's labeled and tagged correctly.
 The color and print of the box vary depending on style, but usually, the boxes are orange, red, and brown.
 Printed on the box should be the style, size, serial number and/or SKU, and barcode.

-Scammers try to replicate these boxes, but they’ll lack the essential printed details.
-Scammers may also ship Nikes without any packaging, which is a big red flag.
+Scammers try to replicate these boxes, but they'll lack the essential printed details.
+Scammers may also ship Nike shoes without packaging, which is a big red flag.
 Ask the seller if the product comes with original packaging and tags/labels if you're unsure.

-Note that sometimes scammers do a pretty good job with copying the real deal, so you'll need to pay close attention to little details like font size and layout.
+Note that sometimes scammers do a pretty good job copying genuine Nike shoes, including the boxes they come in, so you'll need to pay close attention to little details like font size and layout.

-How to Tell if Nikes Are Fake From the Style
+How to Tell if Fake Nike Shoes & Clothing From the Style

 It's always helpful to do some research before hitting the "Add to Cart" button.
 Visit the official Nike website and browse product photographs and the color combination of the products you're interested in.